GITMCode/GITM/srcDoc/install.md

 ```

 Now there should be a new directory in the GITM folder called `run/`.
 This
 folder can be moved, copied, renamed, etc. without issue.
-If a study requires multiple runs of GITM, it can be most time-effective to copy or move the folder that was just created to somewhere a lot of data can be stored.
+If a study requires multiple
+runs of GITM, it can be most time-effective to copy or move the folder that was just
+created to somewhere a lot of data can be stored.
 For example, one could now run:
 ```bash
 mv run /path/to/scratch/storage/thisproject/run01
 ln -s /path/to/scratch/storage/thisproject/run01 .
 ```
-The 'ln' command will just create a link to the run directory in the GITM directory, so you don't lose it.
-If you want to make yet another run directory (you can make as many as you want!), you could then do:
+The `ln` command will just create a link to the run directory in the GITM directory,
+so you don't lose it.
+If you want to make yet another run directory (you can make as
+many as you want!), you could then do:
 ```bash
 make rundir
 mv run /path/to/scratch/storage/thisproject/run02